yclanlan/React-Marlin-Goetz-store/README.md

 * Login and Logout functionality using Firebase Authentication.
 * Add products to the cart and remove them.
 * Secure payment processing with Stripe API integration.
-* Neat and clean user interface inspired by Amazon...
+* Neat and clean user interface inspired by MalinGoetz...

+## Acknowledgements
+This project was built as a learning exercise and was inspired by MalinGoetz.
+Special thanks to the developers @CleverProgrammers